 While they cost more initially, a masticating juicer is an essential item if you want to juice green superfoods like parsley, spinach or wheatgrass effectively.
 They also get far more out of regular fruit and veggies as well as keeping the heat and oxidization right down.
 This greatly improves both the quantity and quality of the juice they deliver.

-If you are juicing regularly, both from a health and nutrition perspective and financially in the long run, it’s well worth looking for a good masticating juicer, like this highly rated Omega Nutrition Center.
+If you are juicing greens like parsley regularly, both from a health and nutrition perspective and financially in the long run, it’s well worth looking for a good masticating juicer, like this highly reviewed Omega Nutrition Center I have in my home.

-- Two large or three medium organic carrots.
+- 2 large or 3 medium organic carrots.

-- One small or half a large organic cucumber with the peel (peel non-organic cucumbers).
+- 1 small or half a large organic cucumber with the peel (peel non-organic cucumbers).

-- The juice of one large or two small lemons (always discard citrus seeds).
+- The juice of 1 large or 2 small lemons (always discard citrus seeds).

-- One ounce of organic parsley soaked in warm water (roughly half an average sized bunch).
+- 1 ounce of organic parsley (roughly half an average sized bunch) soaked in warm water and a dash of apple cider vinegar.

 Push all of the ingredients through the juicer, alternating between the harder carrots and beetroot with the softer cucumber and celery.
 Scrunch the parsley up into a ball and feed it through between the harder vegetables.
 Once again, you will get much more parsley juice out of a masticating juicer than a centrifugal one.